 These “exclusive” foams will be layered into mattresses and will have different characteristics and densities.
 It’s wise to ask a salesperson or customer service representative more details about how the foam feels and how it sleeps (especially how it breathes!).

 A hybrid mattress is made up of a coil system plus another major material — a foam or multiple different foam layers or natural fibers.
-People tend to gravitate toward hybrid mattresses when they want the qualities that both a coil system and foam can provide.
+People tend to gravitate toward hybrid mattresses when they want the qualities that both a coil system and foam can provide, namely a good balance of comfort and support.
 Often this means they like a little spring and support in their mattress but also enjoy the pressure-relieving and body-conforming characteristics that foam has to offer.

 Mattresses can be made with more natural and sustainable materials.
 Natural mattress makers often use materials such as sheep’s wool, organic cotton, and natural latex in their beds instead of steel coils or synthetic foams.
 More often than not, these beds will cost a little more because these materials tend to be more expensive.

 Chances are, you’ve slept on an inflatable air mattress or bed before.
 These compact beds are affordable and easy to come by.
-You can also find mattresses that have built-in air chambers.
-While these are built along a similar concept as inflatable air mattresses, their construction is more complex and durable.
+However, there are also mattresses that have built-in air chambers, and these are a bit different.
+While the concept is the same as an air mattress, their construction is more complex and durable.

 Sleep Number beds are a good example of adjustable air beds.
 These beds don’t look like an inflatable mattress; they look like a standard bed.
 The air chambers inside the mattress are connected to a remote that allows users to add or remove air in the mattress, which in turn dictates how soft or firm the mattress becomes.
 The mattress often includes other upholstery or material, such as foam or natural fibers, for support and comfort.

 Instead of materials such as coils or foam, waterbeds feature a water chamber as the main support system.
-Typically, you can find them in two options: hard-sided or soft-sided beds.
+Typically, they are available in two styles: hard-sided or soft-sided beds.
 The Better Sleep Council says a hard-sided waterbed has a water chamber inside a rectangular wood frame.
 A soft-sided waterbed has a water chamber inside a rectangular frame of rigid foam, which gets zipped inside a fabric casing.
 You don’t sleep directly on the chamber; it has a layer of foam and/or fibers that usually lies on top of a platform.
 Waterbeds typically look just like traditional bedroom furniture.

-In the mid-1980s, waterbeds made up 20 percent of the bed market.
+In the mid-1980s, waterbeds made up 20% of the bed market.
 Today, they’re less popular but still in existence.
-There are retailers and showrooms across the country that will happily sell you one.
+There are retailers and showrooms across the country that happily offer these throwback mattresses.

 Smart beds and smart mattresses are an up-and-coming group of mattresses.
-They look and (for the most part) feel exactly like your standard foam/innerspring/air/hybrid mattress, but they come with enhanced functionality designed to help you optimize your sleep.
+They look and (for the most part) feel exactly like a standard foam/innerspring/air/hybrid mattress, but they come with enhanced functionality designed to help optimize sleep.

 Smart mattresses provide a range of services and employ different technologies.
-Some are able to monitor your vitals through sensors in the bed, while others sync with apps on your phone to help track the quality of your sleep each night.
-The basic idea is that with the help of your mattress, you can identify potential sleep issues and make changes to your sleep habits that will help you sleep longer and deeper and wake up more rested.
+Some are able to monitor vitals through sensors in the bed, while others sync with apps on a phone to help track the quality of sleep each night.
+The basic idea is that with the help of a smart mattress, one can identify potential sleep issues and make changes to sleep habits that will help one sleep longer and deeper and wake up more rested.
 At least that’s the idea!

 We’re wrapping up our section on different mattress types on top — on the mattress top, to be exact.
 In addition to choosing the right combination of materials in your mattress, you may also have to pick what kind of top you like.
 Terms such as “Pillow-top,” “Euro-top,” “Box-top” or “Tight-top” are very common.
 So what do those mean?
 Here’s a breakdown:

 - Pillow-top.
-This is going to give your mattress a softer feel on top.
+This is going to give the mattress a softer feel on top.
 There is usually an added layer of fiber or foam sewn into the top of the bedding.